 | 2–3 bed house | Full day to extended day | Volume of items, dismantling needs, split loads due to access limits, and traffic timing |

-A studio with pre-packed boxes, van parked directly outside, and no stairs allows continuous loading.
+A studio with pre-packed boxes, the van parked directly outside, and no stairs allows continuous loading.
 Fast carries keep the schedule compact, containing labour time.

 A larger inventory plus stairs and a tight one-way street require staged loading from a nearby legal bay.
 Extra handling and occasional pauses increase the overall job time, even when the addresses are close.

 Efficiency comes from reducing avoidable handling and idle time.
-Small changes to access, packing, and timing can prevent stop–start loading and shorten the schedule.
+Small changes to access, packing and timing can prevent stop-start loading and shorten the schedule.

-BRIGHTON’s neighbourhoods vary: some areas have terrace housing with permit-only bays, others have apartment blocks with loading bays and lift bookings.
-Street width, parking rules, and housing density change how quickly crews can load and unload.
+Brighton’s neighbourhoods vary: some areas have terrace housing with permit-only bays, others have apartment blocks with loading bays and lift bookings.
+Street width, parking rules and housing density change how quickly crews can load and unload.

-Clear, operational answers to the most common questions about how moving time and pricing work in BRIGHTON.
+Clear, operational answers to the most common questions about how moving time and pricing work in Brighton.

 There isn’t a single figure; pricing mainly follows the hours required.
 Time is shaped by van size, number of movers, parking access, carry distance, and building layout.